Philippine Airlines majority owner Tan seeks to buy out minorities at huge discount

-MANILA Philippine Airlines (PAL) majority owner Lucio Tan is offering to buy out minority shareholders in PAL Holdings Inc (PAL.PS), the carrier's parent company, at 1.19 pesos per share, less than a quarter of the stock's current market price, regulatory filings showed.
+MANILA Oct 22 Philippine Airlines (PAL) majority owner Lucio Tan is offering to buy out minority shareholders in PAL Holdings Inc, the carrier's parent company, at 1.19 pesos per share, less than a quarter of the stock's current market price, regulatory filings showed.

 Tan is also offering to buy out minority shareholders of the unlisted flag carrier, which is about 98 percent-owned by PAL Holdings, at 0.31 pesos per share.